 International Airlines Group (IAG) is upbeat about the restructuring progress at its struggling subsidiary Iberia.
 The Spanish airline posted a €74 million ($99 million) operating profit in the third quarter of 2013, which is equivalent to a 6.2% operating margin.
 “We took the right decisions at Iberia and we are seeing slightly better yield and revenue performance,” IAG CEO Willie Walsh said last week during IAG’s third quarter earnings call.
 The group has initiated drastic capacity ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "IAG Boosted By Iberia Turnaround, Solid Growth At Vueling, BA".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "IAG Boosted By Iberia Turnaround, Solid Growth At Vueling, BA".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.